Mutungi/nv-eshop/README.md

 Edit the .env file and add your database configuration after create your database name and run migrations to create tables see commands below

-Edit the file in app/Config/Email.php and add your prefered mailing server
+Edit the file in app/Config/Email.php and add your prefered mailing server credentials

 After Run The Following Commands
 - php spark migrate